 In this gothic romance, Laura, an ordinary woman with a life of normalcy and solitude, meets Carmilla, a mysterious and entrancing newcomer.
 The two share a friendship cocooned in tension and mysterious occurrences.

-The show gives a modern spin on the novel and takes place over a series of Laura’s vlogs at university.
+The show gives a modern spin to the novel and takes place over a series of Laura’s vlogs at university.
 The Carmilla Movie came out after the third season.

 As someone who had an active Tumblr in 2015, I know this show was all the rave back then.